Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_loopback.md

 <a id="nestedatt--bgp_peering_ip_endpoints"></a>
 ### Nested Schema for `bgp_peering_ip_endpoints`

+Required:

+- `bfd_enabled` (Boolean) Enable BFD.
+- `name` (String) Label used by the web UI on the Primitive "block" in the Connectivity Template.

 Optional:

-- `bfd_enabled` (Boolean) Enable BFD.
 - `hold_time` (Number) BGP hold time (seconds).
 - `ipv4_address` (String) IPv4 address of peer.
 - `ipv6_address` (String) IPv6 address of peer.
 - `keepalive_time` (Number) BGP keepalive time (seconds).
 - `local_asn` (Number) This feature is configured on a per-peer basis.
 It allows a router to appear to be a member of a second autonomous system (AS) by prepending a local-as AS number, in addition to its real AS number, announced to its eBGP peer, resulting in an AS path length of two.
-- `name` (String) Label used by the web UI on the Primitive "block" in the Connectivity Template.
 - `neighbor_asn` (Number) Neighbor ASN.
 Omit for *Neighbor ASN Type Dynamic*.
 - `password` (String) Password used to secure the BGP session.
 - `routing_policies` (Attributes Set) Set of Routing Policy Primitives to be used with this *Protocol Endpoint*. (see [below for nested schema](#nestedatt--bgp_peering_ip_endpoints--routing_policies))